TheGroundZero/openvasreporting/docs/usage/export-excel-host.rst

    :alt: Report example screenshot - Vulnerability description
    :width: 30%

+Host Ranking and TOC is sorted according to the maximum CVSS score of a host followed by number of entries at each threat level.

-Vulnerability detail worksheets are sorted according to CVSS score and are colored according to the threat level.
+Host worksheets are sorted by CVSS score followed by vulnerability name.

+TOC and Host worksheetds are colored according to threat level.